sidroy9/Multiple-Disease-Predictor-ML-Flask-WebApp/README.md

 # Project: Multiple-Disease-Predictor-ML-Flask-WebApp
 ### Project Intro/Objective

 The purpose of this project is to predict whether a person is suffering from a particular disease or not on the basis of his/her input data.
 The prediction has been done by using Machine Learning (ML) classification algorithms and it has been deployed as a Flask web app on Heroku.
-Currently, this web app can predict 3 types of diseases.
+Currently, this web app can predict 3 types of diseases (Diabetes, Parkinson's and Heart Disease).

 ### See Project